JakePeyser/runkeeper-hashmatch/README.md

 	* [Sign up for a Compose.io free trial][compose_signup_url] and select MongoDB or use your existing account and [create a new MongoDB deployment][compose_new_mongo_url]
 	* Once your Mongo deployment has been provisioned, create a DB called `runkeeperDB`
 	* Navigate to the Users tab of your new DB and select Add User.
 Assign your username and password as `rk-admin` and `rk-key`, respectively
-	* Navigate to the `Admin` tab and note the host and port of your primary replica set
+	* Navigate to the `Admin` tab and note the host (e.g. `horace.1.mongolayer.com`) and port of your primary replica set

 13. Go to the [MongoDB by Compose service][mongo_service_url] in the Bluemix catalog
 	* Bind the service to `runkeeper-hashmatch`